Breach of Fiduciary Duty

 A "fiduciary" is defined in law as one who has the legal duty to act in the best interest of another.
 A "fiduciary duty" is an affirmative duty of good faith that compels the fiduciary to place the client's interest before his or her own interest.
 Laws in different jurisdictions determine who is considered a fiduciary and the duties of fiduciaries.

-Recently, a Federal appeals court determined that when brokerage firms handle client accounts in fee-based "wrap accounts" they are subject to the Federal Investment Advisors Act of 1940.
+Recently, a Federal appeals court determined that when brokerage firms handle client accounts in fee-based "wrap accounts" they are subject to the Federal Investment Advisers Act of 1940.
 This Act places a fiduciary duty on investment advisors.
-Prior to that decision, the SEC had granted an exemption from this act for stock brokers and their firms.